Amin-MAG/CI/README.md

 # CI IUST 2021

-This repository is for the IUST computational intelligence course.
-This repository includes projects and assignments.
+This repository was originally for the IUST computational intelligence course.
+It contains some of my jupyter notebooks related to machine learning.

 ## Content